 The Battle with Baal

-Are you willing to stand up for what the Bible says is true even when others don’t?
+Are you willing to stand up for what the Bible says is true even when others oppose you?
 It doesn’t matter how popular a belief is or how sincere its followers are.
-What matters is whether or not it is true.
-Elijah stood alone, and God came through in a big way.
+What matters is whether it is true.
+Elijah stood alone—and God honored him in a big way.